Sour Cream Chicken Bake

-If you’re not against using canned soup, this Easy Baked Sour Cream Chicken is delicious and easy to make!
-And this recipe is low-glycemic, gluten-free, kid-friendly, and can freeze.
-Use Kid Friendly Recipes to find more recipes like this one.
+If you’re not against using a convenience product like canned soup, this Sour Cream Chicken Bake is delicious and easy to make!
+And this recipe is kid-friendly and super low in carbs!

 Make it a Meal:

 I’d eat this with a green salad and something simple like Roasted Broccoli with Garlic or Roasted Asparagus with Garlic to balance out the meal.
-You could serve with The BEST Easy Cauiflower Rice if you want lower carbs.
+You could also serve with Easy Cauiflower Rice, which would be delicious with the sauce.

 Weekend Food Prep:

 This recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 I used my fresh-frozen lemon juice.
 This recipe was adapted years and years ago from a neighborhood cookbook that I no longer have and didn’t write down the name.
 I've been making this for many years and have improved it a few times through the years.
 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.